geobtaa/data-api/docs/gazetteer_data_management.md

 - Uses a chunk size of 2000 for optimal performance
 - Handles BTAA-specific data formats and fields

+#### FAST (Faceted Application of Subject Terminology)
+- Parses the MARCXML file using a SAX parser for efficient memory usage
+- Extracts geographic entries with their associated metadata
+- Processes the following fields:
+  - FAST ID (from 016_7_a field)
+  - URI (from 024_7_a field)
+  - Label (from 151 field)
+  - GeoNames ID (from 751_4_0 field, if available)
+- Uses a chunk size of 1000 for optimal performance
+- Exports processed data to CSV for verification before database import

 ## Troubleshooting

 ### Common Issues